-We are particularly interested in effective approaches to addressing the needs of children, young people and young adults (up to 24 years old) in the following areas:
+We are particularly interested in effective approaches to addressing the needs of children, young people and young adults (up to 24 years old) by:

-The majority of our grants are multi-year revenue grants for core costs (i.e. salaries and running costs) however Trustees will also fund capital projects that make a tangible difference to a local community.
+The majority of our grants are multi-year revenue grants for project or core costs.
+We encourage including full costs in your application (including a percentage contribution to indirect costs) if applying for project costs.
+Trustees will also fund capital projects that make a tangible difference to a local community.

 Please note that Trustees prefer to fund small to medium-sized organisations and it is therefore unlikely they will support applications from charities with a turnover in excess of £1m.
 It is also worth noting that charities should not apply to both the Frieda Scott and Francis C Scott Charitable Trusts at the same time.
 We would encourage you to seek guidance from the staff if you are unsure.